YuraLitvinov/patchdog/README.md

 - Broken answers trigger recursive retries until all requests succeed.

 #### 6. Result writing
-- When quantity of responses matches with requests, the requests are written simultaneously
+- When quantity of responses matches with requests, the requests are written simultaneously, so you shouldn't be expecting any breakage where results may not be consistent throughout the board.